 Origami Angel’s set up felt sparse following a five piece band with a light show, but they made no attempt to fill the space with pyrotechnics or big onstage antics.
 Heagy spent the top half of the set glued to the mic, only breaking away for some gentle skanking.
 As he crooned the chorus to “Noah Fence”, hunched over, neck jutting out like a turtle, Doherty pounded the drums with violent precision as skinhead hardcore fans led the mosh fist-first.
 The room shook as the crowd shouted in unison for the vocal breakdowns, an intense scene for a love song about eating Thai food and watching Star Trek.
 But the two are so locked into one another and their sound is so hard that you can’t help but surrender yourself to their spine-shaking rhythms and blaring jazzy chords.
 By “24 Hr Drive-Thru”, the duo had fully loosened up and the image of the thrashy, boyish, emo princes came more into focus.
 They’re technically impressive, genuinely thankful for their audience, and humbly surprised when begged for an encore.
 Never to disappoint their devoted base, they end the night with “ROM Hack”, a fan favorite from the Doing the Most EP.

 While the pair’s astronomical rise since their debut album, Somewhere City, feels sudden, the chorus of voices for this deeper cut shows they’ve been grinding for their shot at the throne for a while.
-When you see them, they might not play all of their new record’s singles or eclectic highlights and they’re liable to get distracted by a wild pit and flub a note, but don’t miss the chance to catch the next big thing.
+If you see them live, they might not play all of their new record’s singles or eclectic highlights and they’re liable to get distracted by a wild pit and flub a note.
+But don’t miss the chance to catch the next big thing!
 Origami Angel are scene royalty- soon they’ll call the shots, they just have to figure out how to wear the crowns.